Page last updated: May 13, 2026

 Lucia Romano

-Gas-assisted metal-assisted chemical etching for sustainable manufacturing
+HF gas assisted chemical etching for sustainable manufacturing

 Carla Frege